zalando/postgres-operator/README.md

 This ConfigMap is then added as a source of environment variables to the Postgres StatefulSet/pods.

+:exclamation: Note that there are environment variables defined by the operator itself in order to pass parameters to the Spilo image.
+The values from the operator for those variables will take precedence over those defined in the `pod_environment_configmap`.

 # Setup development environment

 The following steps guide you through the setup to work on the operator itself.